-ANSWER: On the surface it does seem a bit odd that their accounts do not quite mesh.
+Answer: On the surface it does seem a bit odd that such gospel accounts do not quite mesh.
 Matthew says Jesus was born in a house in Bethlehem then sometime afterwards is taken to Egypt to escape Herod.
 After a period of time his family decides to return to Bethlehem, but soon change their mind and travel to Nazareth instead.

 According to Luke, however, Mary and Joseph were from Nazareth.
 They travel to Bethlehem because a census requires them to do so.
 While they are there Jesus is born in a manger.
 After his birth they wait for Mary to go through ritual purification, after which they travel to Jerusalem to sacrifice two birds at the temple.
 After the sacrifice they go home to Nazareth.

 As always in the Bible, BOTH accounts are correct because they speak of two different time periods.
 A quality Harmony of the Gospels should be able to lay out the time sequence of Jesus' entire life based on the four Gospel accounts.
 Luke's account is the actual event of Christ's birth in the manger.

 The time sequence from the birth of Jesus to him being taken to Nazareth is as follows.
 Joseph is of the lineage of King David, who was born in Bethlehem.
 The Romans in 5 B.C. require all those in Judea to return to their ancestral home so that they can be counted (it really was for assessing what the people owned for the purposes of taxes).
 Because of this decree Mary and Joseph travel to Bethlehem.
 It is in the city that Jesus is born in a manger (Luke 2:1 - 20).